 Making the most out of your studies

 The University has a range of opportunities, facilities and services to enrich your time here and to support your studies.
-Click on the links below to find out more.
+Click on the headings opposite to display more information.

 The University's Academic Regulations provide separate and specific Research Degree Regulations and supporting handbooks.
 All research students should ensure they are familiar with the regulations and guidance for each stage of the research lifecycle.